kotakasahara/IBiSA_tools/doc/source/about.rst

   ./configure
   make

-In this document, we assume the binary and python scripts are included at the directory indicated by ${IBISA}.
+In this document, we assume the binary and python scripts are included in the directory indicated as ${IBISA}.